scyth/go-webproject/README.md

 ### References

-* Check out http://code.google.com/p/gorilla/ for mux and sessions documentation
+* Check out http://go-webproject.appspot.com/ for more documentation about internal packages

 ### Notes